About

 Click here to view a map that shows real-time air quality readings from across Europe, as gathered by the European Environment Agency.

-The state-of-the-art technology in our RADICAL sensors could be deployed at all of the world’s air quality and meteorological stations, leading to an unprecedented level of high-quality data on the concentration of radicals at a local, regional and global level.
-They could also be incorporated into sensor platforms on planes, ships, balloons and drones, or even adapted to wearable health sensors for the human body.
+The state-of-the-art technology in our RADICAL sensors can be deployed at all of the world’s air quality and meteorological stations, leading to an unprecedented level of high-quality data on the concentration of radicals at a local, regional and global level.
+They can also be incorporated into sensor platforms on planes, ships, balloons and drones, or even adapted to wearable health sensors for the human body.

 The knowledge developed in RADICAL has the potential to bring about a dramatic breakthrough in air quality and climate monitoring, leading to health benefits for European citizens.